twpol/anki-automatic-scoring/README.md

-# anki-automatic-scoring
+# Anki Automatic Scoring

-An Anki add-on which automatically scores reviews
+An Anki add-on which automatically scores reviews.